 If you've lived in New Zealand for six months (183 days) or more, your student loan is interest-free.
-Interest will be charged and then written off on a daily basis.

 Even if you haven't been in New Zealand for six months, you may qualify for an interest-free student loan if you meet the criteria for an exemption.